Saturday & Sunday

 COVID-19 testing procedures and policies are as follows:

-- Patients at our clinic get results on the same day as their visit so they can make important life decisions and changes immediately
+- Patients at our clinic get results up to 48 hours after their visit so they can make important life decisions and changes immediately

 COVID-19 FAQs for Patients